- Memory exercises are a great way for seniors to maintain brain function and cognitive ability.

 Puzzle games require you to use problem-solving skills in an entertaining way.
 Some of the most popular puzzle games are sudoku, crosswords, and word searches, which all exercise the brain without posing too much difficulty.
 Puzzle games require logic and memory skills, which encourage the brain to make connections.
 By practicing strategic thinking with these easy-to-learn games, seniors can improve their decision-making and concentration skills.

 An effective way to strengthen memorization ability is to assess the memories you already have.
-Memory tests are simple and can be performed any time and place.
+Memory tests are simple and can be performed at any time and place.
 Put your memory to the test by quizzing yourself on what you can remember about your life.
 Some questions you can ask are: What did I dream of doing as a child?
 When and where did I meet my partner?
 What are some of my biggest accomplishments?

 Similar to a memory test, sensory tests help accelerate brain activity.
 The goal is to regularly test your five senses in order to keep them sharp.
 Conducting a sensory test is simple and doesn’t take up too much time or energy.
 One way to test your sense of taste is to take any food and try identifying the flavors bite by bite.
 You can also try testing your sense of touch by having a loved one place an object in your hand and closing your eyes while guessing what it is.

 Another way to test the senses is to play a fun round of bingo.
 Whether you play at home or your local senior center, you’ll be actively engaging your sense of hearing, sense of touch, and problem-solving skills.
 Bingo is much better as a social game and can increase a sense of well-being when played with friends and family.